galatolofederico/cidl2324/README.md

 1. [Lecture 1](./Lecture%201/): Brief introduction to Stochastic Gradient Descent (SGD) and deep dive into the fundamentals of computational graphs, covering both Forward Mode and Reverse Mode Differentiation.
 2. [Lecture 2](./Lecture%202/): Deep dive into Tensor Algebra and PyTorch: from understanding tensor operations to mastering PyTorch datasets, dataloaders, modules, and training.
 3. [Lecture 3](./Lecture%203/): Introduction about Convolutional Neural Networks (CNN) and ResNet
+4. [Recap 1](./Recap%201/): Recap lecture about PyTorch, MLP, CNNs and ResNet.

 ## Contribution Guidelines 🤝